Hiring a Virtual Assistant for CPAs: A Firm Owner’s Guide

 There are many websites that connect businesses with virtual assistants and here are a few of them:

-- You can post a job ad on sites like the following:
+• You can use the services on sites like the following:

 Indeed